MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/use-early-bound-entity-classes-create-update-delete.md

 ## Create a new entity record using the early-bound entity classes and the OrganizationServiceContext class
  When you want to insert data into [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] by using the entity data model, you must create an instance of an entity type and add the object to an organization service context.
 The organization service context must be tracking the object before it can save the object to [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)].

- When creating a new entity record, you add the object to the organization service context by using the <xref:Microsoft.Xrm.Sdk.Client.OrganizationServiceContext.AddObject(Microsoft.Xrm.Sdk.Client.Entity)>.<!--[Entity)](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.client.organizationservicecontext.addobject\(microsoft.xrm.sdk.entity\))--> method.
+ When creating a new entity record, you add the object to the organization service context by using the <xref:Microsoft.Xrm.Sdk.Client.OrganizationServiceContext.AddObject(Microsoft.Xrm.Sdk.Entity)>. method.

  The following sample shows how to instantiate and save a new contact record by using the entity data model.
 It also demonstrates how tp access a custom attribute.